 A manufacturing company illustrates the idea well.
 If it adds checkpoints during production, it can review quality, maintenance, and inventory before the product reaches the end of the line.
 That makes it easier to catch a defect early, schedule maintenance before equipment fails, and prevent materials from running short.
 The same logic applies outside manufacturing.
 The process changes, but the need for early visibility stays the same.

 The real value of checkpoints is that they create a repeatable standard.
 Teams know when performance will be reviewed, what will be measured, and what counts as acceptable.
 That clarity reduces confusion and makes accountability part of the process instead of an afterthought.
+It also keeps the discussion grounded.
+Instead of debating impressions, the team can talk about actual performance at a known point in the workflow.

 Identifying Key Metrics for Checkpoints